 - December 5th 2000 – 267 dunams bought for $717,335

 - June 4th 2001 – 530 dunams bought for $1,270,000

 - February 18th 2003 – 208 dunams were bought for $457,774

 These transactions were exposed as part of an indictment process against the individuals involved in the fraud.
 Yet since the majority of Himanuta’s purchases were made during the 1970s and 1980s, they were not investigated and we do not have information regarding their legitimacy.

 Nonetheless, today Himanuta owns tens of thousands of dunams (at least 65,000 dunams) in the West Bank, on which the settlements of Itamar, Alfei Menashe, Einav, Kedumim, Givat Ze’ev, Metzadot Yehuda, Otniel and others were established.

 List of Recommendations to KKL-JNF

 1. Stop all acquisitions of West Bank land and East Jerusalem properties, and refraining from completing transactions that have not yet been completed.

-3. Stop all procedures initiated by KKL or Himanuta (Himanuta, Himanuta Jerusalem, Himanuta Yosh) to evict or demolish Palestinian homes beyond the Green Line, including the cancellation/withdrawal of proceedings that have already begun.
+3. Stop all procedures initiated by KKL-JNF or Himanuta (Himanuta, Himanuta Jerusalem, Himanuta Yosh) to evict or demolish Palestinian homes beyond the Green Line, including the cancellation/withdrawal of proceedings that have already begun.

 5. Dismantle Himanuta WB, which operates in the West Bank.
-Until this dismantlement, replace the members of its board of directors with members of the Himanuta Israel or KKL board.
+Until this dismantlement, replace the members of its board of directors with members of the Himanuta Israel or KKL-JNF board.